Menu Close

 Holstentor

-Café Niederegger is located opposite the town hall on Breite Strasse. and the original product, the marzipan nut cake, is always available in stores.
-Every day, the chef prepares a marzipan-themed breakfast or lunch.
-Why not have a marzipan figurine and a cappuccino for breakfast?
+Café Niederegger is located opposite the town hall on Breite strasse and the original product, the marzipan nut cake, is always on sale.
+The chef prepares a marzipan breakfast or lunch every day.
+Why not a marzipan figure and a cappuccino for breakfast?

 The museum is located on the second floor for those who want to know more.
-Stepping into Niederegger's marzipan shop is like being immersed in a world of marzipan figures.
-Exclusive marzipan boxes and delicate little marzipan pralines abound over the counter.
-It's impossible to leave without making a purchase.
+Stepping into Niederegger's marzipan factory is like being engulfed in a world full of marzipan figures.
+The shop is full of exclusive marzipan boxes and fine little marzipan pralines over the counter.
+It's impossible to leave without buying something.

 Hyllor med marsipan i Lübeck